Fellsmarch/ENCE260-Battleships/README.txt

             3. 'HIT or 'MISS' will appear on the screen.
             4. Screens will swap attacker and defender.
             5. Player 2 will now attack.
-            6. Repeat until all ships of any player has been sunk.
+            6. Repeat until all ships of any player have been sunk.
             7. Game will declare a winner and loser.